“The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full.” John 10:10 NIV

 He also knew that EVEN IF we had done everything right and put padlocks on every door and window, Evil would slip down the fireplace to get into our homes.
 It was there, after all, to steal the hearts and minds of our children and of our family.

 The day addiction knocked at our door is a day I will never forget.
 Because of it, I will never be the same.
-I will remember that day because it had the power to make or break my faith.
+I will remember that day always because it had the power to make or break my faith.
 It screamed at me, "Bad Mom" and "Bad Christian".
 It caused me to doubt whether I had any real faith at all.
 The collateral damage in its wake left me and my family unrecognizable.
 Each of us was forever changed.

-That's what I have been trying to do every since.
+That's what I have been trying to do ever since.
 The day addiction showed up at our door was life changing for all of us.
 For me, it taught me that the enemy has no limit to the destruction he intends to bring on our families.
-That day also showed me that there is no limit to the love of God and where He will go to bring his children back to Him.
+That day also showed me that there is no limit to the love of God and how far He will go to bring his children back to Him.
 I learned that the Lord is faithful even in the chaos.
 He will bring peace to the raging storm.

 Ephesians 3:17b-19: And I pray that you, being rooted and established in love, may have the power, together with all the Lord's people, to grasp how wide and long and high and deep is the love of Christ, and to know this love that surpasses knowledge-that you may be filled to the measure of all the fullness of God."